sundervatairaman/Gif-and-BMP-file-viewer-Waveshare-ESP32-S3-LCD-1.69/README.md

 # WaveShare ESP32 S3 LCD 1.69 TFT GIF Display Project

-This project demonstrates displaying GIFs, BMPs, on an ST7789 TFT screen using an ESP32 S3 LCD 1.69 .
-It also supports LittleFS and FFat for file handling.
+This project demonstrates displaying GIFs, BMPs, on an ST7789 TFT screen using an ESP32 S3 LCD 1.69 and ESP32 C6 LCD 1.47.
+It also supports  FFat for file handling.

 ## Features
 - Display GIF animations, BMP images.